 Stage One of this WG9 Framework for Analysis of Standard-Essential Patent (SEP) and Fair, Reasonable, and Non-Discriminatory (FRAND) Issues was published for public comment in Feb.
 2018.
-Stage Two of this publication addresses the remaining important SEP/FRAND issues identified by WG9 that were not addressed in Stage One.
+Stage Two of this publication addressed the remaining important SEP/FRAND issues identified by WG9 that were not addressed in Stage One, and was published for public comment in Nov.
+2019.
+The final/post-public comment version of the entire WG9 Framework was published in Jan.
+2023.
 To download, click here.